 First of all, the rewards he chose were not rewards people wanted.
 Aside from being insulting in nature, something like a trophy often just collects dust.
 Or they’re kept on a desk and left behind when a person changes jobs or retires.
 One of our clients told us that 50% of their service awards were left behind when their employees retire.
 Yikes.

-- Value-Driven Rewards.
 This may be a no-brainer, but the key to effective rewards is rewarding the behavior that you want.
-Rewards based on core values help incentive employees to build the company culture you want.
-If you look at rewards like a prize you need to make sure your employees know what the rules of the game are, aka what they need to do to earn the rewards.
+Rewards based on core values help incentivize employees to build the company culture you want.
+If you look at rewards like a prize, you need to make sure your employees know what the rules of the game are, aka what they need to do to earn the rewards.
 Value-driven rewards apply to all employees whether they're in sales, product, manufacturing, or any other role.
 It is a great way to be inclusive with your rewards.
 Anyone who exemplifies values is eligible.

-- Team Activities.
-Team Activities as a reward can be a win-win because you reward people and the activity itself can be an opportunity for team building.
+Team activities as a reward can be a win-win because you reward people and the activity itself can be an opportunity for team building.
 Working toward a common goal and celebrating together helps unify a team.
 Reward them with an activity they like that you can all do together.
-You should do team activities together often anyway, so if you’re using an activity as a reward make it extra special.
+You should do team activities together often anyway, so if you’re using an activity as a reward, make it extra special.
 Maybe it’s an activity with a higher budget or a weekend getaway.

 Is your team remote?
 No worries!
 You can still do team activities by sending them an activity in a box.
 You could include games, a recipe and materials to have a remote cook-off, or an arts and crafts kit.

-- Cash?
 They say money talks, but we’re actually going to advise against it.
 Many people actually value tangible rewards over cash.
 Weird?
 Yeah.
-The thing is, while you can use cash rewards to buy yourself whatever you want, it usually goes straight into their bank account with the rest of their money.
-Because of this it doesn’t feel as special.
+The thing is, while employees can use cash rewards to buy themselves whatever they want, it usually goes straight into their bank account with the rest of their money.
+Because of this, it doesn’t feel as special.
 You want a reward to feel like a reward.
-Something extra, luxurious, special, and other fancy words.
+Something extra, luxurious, and other fancy words.
 Cash is something that comes and goes every day.
 Consider how you can make rewards an experience.